NCAA most dominant wrestler award standings update for the 2023 season

 - Decision = 3 points (-3 points for a loss)

-In Division II, only 0.04 points separate the top three wrestlers.
+Division II remains a tight race with the top three wrestlers separated by only 0.04 points.
 Jared Campbell of Glenville State remains in first at 4.74 points per match followed by Christian Small of Lake Erie at 4.71 and Jacob Ealy of Pittsburgh-Johnstown at 4.70.

-Click or tap here to view the full tech falls and falls leaderboard in each division

-In Division III, a pair of wrestlers have 5.59 points per match in Jack Heldt of Wabash and Xavier Pena of Centenary (NJ).
+In Division III Jack Heldt of Wabash sits at 5.61 points per match while Xavier Pena of Centenary (NJ) is closed behind at 5.59 points per match.

-Tyler Stolfzfus from Lock Haven remains on top of Division I falls with 13 on the season.
-He is trailed by Wyatt Hendrickson of Air Force with 12 while Maximilian Leete of American and Mason Parris of Michigan both have 11.
+Wyatt Hendrickson also leads Division I in fall this season with 14 in an aggregate time of 33:00.
+Lock Haven’s Tyler Stoltzfus trails him by one.

-Three wrestlers in Division II now have 12 falls in the season in UIndy’s Logan Bailey, Glenville State’s Jared Campbell and Lake Erie’s Christian Small.
-Bailey leads the trio with an aggregate time of 12:25.
+Three wrestlers in Division II have 12 falls on the season led by UIndy’s Logan Bailey with an aggregate time of 12:25.
+Glenville State’s Jared Campbell and Lake Erie’s Christian Small also sit at 12.

-Springfield continues to sit atop Division III with Myles Leonard leading the way with 23 falls followed by teammate Jake Deguire with 21.
+A pair of Springfield wrestlers remains stop Division III.
+Myles Leonard sets the pace with 23 falls followed by teammate Jake Deguire at 21.

-Mason Leiphart of Franklin & Marshall continues his dominance in Division I tech falls, leading the way for the fifth consecutive week.
-He sits at nine tech falls on the season while four wrestlers sit at six.
+For the sixth consecutive week, Division I tech falls are led by Franklin & Marshall’s Mason Leiphart with nine.
+He is trailed by nine wrestlers that each have six.

-In Division II, Cole Houser of Glenville State leads the pack for the sixth consecutive week after picking up two tech falls this week.
-He now has 11 on the season while Austin Eldredge of Nebraska-Kearney trails by two.
+In Division II, Glenville State’s Cole Houser picked up one tech fall last week to reach 12 on the season.
+He is trailed by Austin Eldredge of Nebraska-Kearney with nine.

-Jared Kuhns of York (Pennsylvania) remains on top of Division III with 11 tech falls on the year.
-He is trailed by Tyler Fleetwood of Wisconsin-Eau Claire with 10.
+Division III saw no movement in the top two spots as Jared Kuhns of York (Pennsylvania) stayed idle at 11 followed by Tyler Fleetwood of Wisconsin-Eau Claire with 10.